garenthoms/garenthoms.github.io/README.md

 - **System Integration & Testing Phase:** To ensure 100 percent reliability for your store, I provide an initial 30 day integration period.
 This phase is used to calibrate the Telegram workflow and verify that your live deals are displaying perfectly before formalizing the ongoing partnership.

-### Contractor Status & Terms
+### Contractor Status & Partnership Terms
 ---
-Independent Contractor (TRN available).
-No payroll taxes or benefits required.
+- **Independent Partnership:** Registered Independent Contractor (TRN provided upon request).
+No payroll taxes, benefits, or overhead obligations for the Client.

-Simple month to month agreement; cancel any time with 7 days notice.
+- **Flexible Engagement:** Services are provided on a rolling month-to-month basis to ensure ongoing value.
+Partnership may be adjusted or concluded at any time with 7 days written notice.